TransFG: A Transformer Architecture for Fine-grained Recognition: Method

 \section{Method}

-We briefly review the framework of vision transformer and show how to do some preprocessing steps to extend it into fine-grained recognition in Section \ref{sec:ViT}.
-Then, the overall framework of TransFG will be elaborated in Section \ref{sec:TransFG}
+We first briefly review the framework of vision transformer and show how to do some preprocessing steps to extend it into fine-grained recognition.
+Then, the overall framework of TransFG will be elaborated.